 - Start examining and learning the basic climbing knots and how to tie them in the climbing gym, but always practice them also at home.
 Find guidelines, tutorials, and pictures of the knots, and try studying them by yourself.

 - Always ask for help from some of the experienced climbers or mountaineers, especially at the beginning.
 Let them watch you tying the basic knots for the first time.

 - If you want to start with outdoor climbing, you must do it with a professional- you need someone to prove all your climbing knots.

 - No matter if you are an experienced climber or a beginner always checks the ropes with your hands, not only with your eyes.
 The Prusik slings must also be checked before the climb or the hike.

 - The climbing knots are something that must always be checked twice –again it does not matter if you are a professional climber or a complete beginner.

 - Remember – pay huge attention to the ropes during the climb and also stay completely focused when tying a climbing knot – your life depends on it.

 Ready to Conquer the Top?

-The rock climbing knots can help every outdoor lover to feel secure and free during the outdoor activities.
+The rock climbing knots can help every outdoor lover to feel secure and free during outdoor activities.
 They provide essential safety, especially in climbing as a sport.
 The name says it itself – their main usage is in climbing –every course begins with learning how to acquire the technique of tying the climbing knots.

-As we have already seen the number of the climbing knots is huge and there are many ways to tie them right.
+As we have already seen the number of climbing knots is huge and there are many ways to tie them right.
 For beginners, it’s important to find the easiest and the best-explained methods in order to simplify the learning process.